 Understanding of targeting: Are the methods known/understood?
 Access (in information, in understanding) to this type of consideration, which part of the population?
 What about others?
 Identify what differentiates the two targeting methods from the communities' point of view.
 Do communities understand their objectives?
 What are the perceived advantages and disadvantages?
 To what extent is the community-based approach and the involvement of community leaders and authorities accepted by the communities?

 Exclusion-inclusion redress mechanisms: What are the risks of capture by the elites?
 Are there proven risks of self-exclusion?
 If so, what are they linked to (stigmatisation, social structure, dependency relationships,...)?
 How do communities address exclusion/inclusion errors?
-Do communities know about complaint mechanismsdo they use them-elles et?
+Do communities know about complaint mechanisms?
+If so, do they use them?

-Recommendations for improvement: What alternative targeting criteria? qbe the composition of the selection and monitoring committees?
-Who should represent transhumant herders? cHow can the constraints of mobility be overcome?
+Recommendations for improvement: What alternative targeting criteria?
+What should be the composition of the selection and monitoring committees?
+Who should represent transhumant herders?
+How can the constraints of mobility be overcome?

-The target actors for the interviews and focus groups :
+3.3 The target actors for the interviews and focus groups :